Why should your PR support stop at the border when your ambitions don’t?

 With storytelling at its heart this Scottish PR agency has a healthy record south of the border

-AT this very moment in time, Holyrood Partnership does not have an English office, branch, hot-desk or PO Box.
+AT THIS very moment in time, Holyrood PR does not have an English office, branch, hot-desk or PO Box.
 We’re a long-standing Scottish PR agency and proud of it.

 So being the only Englishman in the team (just – I grew up in the historically disputed Berwick-upon-Tweed) it seems only appropriate that I should be the one to address a question we’re often asked by prospective clients: